bibbisalsd/heraldproj/README.md

-# Harold / Jarvis Core
+# Herald / Jarvis / Skeptic Architecture

 A local-first AI assistant runtime built in Python.
 Designed for high-integrity, deterministic interaction with integrated memory, tool policy, and self-improvement loops.